murtazaai/standard_library/README.md

 prints

 ```
-test output
+# To BE!
 ```

 ## License

-`test` is primarily distributed under the terms of both the MURTAZAI. license.
+`test` is primarily distributed under the terms of both the [LICENSE-MURTAZAI](https://github.com/murtazaai/std_lib/blob/main/LICENSE-MURTAZAI) license.

-See LICENSE-MURTAZAI for details.